vinzee/ml/HW3/readme.txt

 Adding more conv+pool+norm layers can detect more complex features in the image.
 Decreasing the kernel size increases the locality of the convolution, making it narrower.
 Adding 1 more FC will try to factor in more non-linearity in the features already detected by the conv layer.
+In this case, the accuracy actually decreases marginally, making this change not effective.
 ------------------------------------------------------------------------------------------
 Change 4
 Increase learning rate (0.2)